datalad-handbook/book/docs/basics/101-105-install.rst

 .. runrecord:: _examples/DL-101-105-101
    :language: console
    :workdir: dl-101/DataLad-101
-   :cast: dataset_basics
+   :cast: 01_dataset_basics
-   :caption: The next challenge is to install an existing dataset from the web.
+   :caption: local wf done.
+The next challenge is to install an existing dataset from the web.
 First, we create a location for this

    # we are in the root of DataLad-101
    $ mkdir recordings